giorgioroffo/artificial-neural-network/README.md

 # Template implementation of an Artificial Neural Network in keras

+### Note: This repository contains homework assignments for the Artificial Intelligence course at the University of Glasgow, created while I served as the assistant lecturer and held a postdoctoral position, focusing on Python, deep learning, and associated tools.

 Dataset:

 To make this dataset, the bank gathered information such as customer id, credit score, gender, age, tenure, balance, if the customer is active, has a credit card, etc. During a period of 6 months, the bank observed if these customers left or stayed in the bank.